door2door-io/wercker-bugsnag-deploy-tracking-step/README.md

 ## Options

 * `api_key` The Bugsnag API key
-* `stages` Comma separated list of stages applicable for deployment tracking

-The step requires a `STAGE` environment variable to be present during the execution of the deploy pipeline, in order to pass this on to the Bugsnag api as the current release stage.
-This variable should resemble the release stages that may also be in use for error tracking.
+* `release_stage` The stage to track deployment for

+The value for the release stage should resemble one of the release stages that are also in use for error tracking w/ Bugsnag.
+When using the step in more than just one pipeline in an application you can use an environment variable in order to define the release stage per pipeline, e.g.
+`release_stage: $RELEASE_STAGE`.

 ## Example